 The nominees receiving a majority of votes cast at the annual meeting will be elected as directors.
 A majority of votes cast means the number of votes cast "for" the director's election exceeds the number of votes cast "against" that director's election.
-Abstentions and broker non-votes will not count as "for" or "against" votes, so abstentions and broker non-votes will have no effect on the election of a director.
+Abstentions and broker non-votes will not be counted as votes cast for this purpose, and will have no effect on the election of a director.
 If an incumbent director nominee fails to receive the requisite vote in an uncontested election, that director must offer to resign.
 Our Nomination and Governance Committee and the Board will then act on the tendered offer to resign in the best interest of Bancorp.